rust-console/gba/book/src/02-concepts/02-bios.md

 The math folks tell me that the `r1` value should be properly called the "remainder" not the "modulus".
 We'll go with that for our function, doesn't hurt to use the correct names.
-The function itself is an assert against dividing by `0`, then we name some bindings _without_ giving them a value, we make the asm call, and then return what we got.
+Our Rust function has an assert against dividing by `0`, then we name some bindings _without_ giving them a value, we make the asm call, and then return what we got.